plentymarkets/docs-raw/plentyInterface/Item.md

 ## Models<a name="item_unit_models"></a>
 ### Unit<a name="item_models_unit"></a>

-The unit model including unit name
+The unit model including the unit name

 #### Namespace